Back to school checklist for single parents and co-parents

 b) If you live in Wales and are on a low income or receive certain benefits, you can claim up to £200 to help with school uniform costs.

-3. Check which benefits you are entitled to.
+3. Check which benefits you are entitled to

-4. Discuss your child’s worries.
+4. Discuss your child’s worries

 The first day of school can be particularly hard for kids going to school for the first time (and for those going back for the last time) so it can be helpful to talk through your child’s school day, including how they will travel to and from school, before they start so they know what to expect and how their new routine will work.
 You could ask your child how they are feeling about going to school and encourage them to talk through any worries or concerns they have, helping them.
 Often, just voicing a worry can make it feel a lot less scary.

-5. Give yourself some ‘me time.’
+5. Give yourself some time to relax

-6. Let your child’s school know about any changes at home.
+6. Let your child’s school know about any changes at home

-7. It’s OK if it doesn’t all go to plan.
+7. It’s OK if it doesn’t all go to plan

 It can take a while to find a routine that works for you and your child.
 Remember, you’re not alone - join the Gingerbread community and chat to other single parents going through the same experiences as you.